Proprietary

 Performance by category

-Category scores for each model, shaded from low (red) to high (green).
+Category scores for each model, shaded from low (warm) through neutral to high (green).

 lowerhigher